no-more-secrets/parsco/README.md

 where `R` is a `std::vector` if the element parser returns something other than a character, or a `std::string` otherwise.

-See the JSON example in the examples folder for how to make user-defined types parsable using the ADL extension point of the parsco library.
+See the JSON example in the examples folder or the above section on user types for how to make user-defined types parsable using the ADL extension point of the parsco library.

 ## many1
-The `many1` parser parses one or more of the given parser.
+The `many1` parser parses one or more of the given parser (technically it's the parser returned by invoking the given function on the given arguments).
 ```cpp
 template<typename Func, typename...
 Args>
 auto many1( Func f, Args... args ) const -> parser<R>;